 The 1918 virus was unusual in several ways.
 Though the flu is always fairly easily transmitted (which is why doctors recommend “vampire sneezes” and staying home when you feel even slightly ill) , this strain was particularly aggressive.
 Where a typical flu will infect perhaps 5% of the population, more than 30% of the world’s population came down with the 1918 flu; that’s 600 million people, or nearly twice today’s population of the USA.
+(If it happened today, there would be more than two billion people sick, or the equivalent of the entire population of China and India combined.)
 And where a typical flu outbreak kills perhaps one person in every thousand victims, this one killed nearly two hundred.
+(Today, that would mean that more than 425 million people would die.)
 The odds were even worse for pregnant women; perhaps seven hundred out of every thousand of them died and another seventy-five survived but lost their babies.
 As a result, an estimated 50,000,000 people died.
 That’s more than were killed during World War I!In one year, this flu killed more people than the Black Death did in a century.

 But the oddest thing about the flu was that instead of killing the young and elderly, as most flus do, this one primarily killed people between 20 and 40 years old.
 Most flus kill by weakening the patient, who then is infected with pnuemonia or some other secondary infection which is the proximate cause of death.
 This one caused the body’s own immune system to rebel, leading to a “cytokine storm” where the victim’s own immune system turned against him.